123wowow123/chronopin/content.md

 Before Usable Bug:
-fix tags with continuous space enter ++ main should not scroll to middle on back ++
+fix tags with continuous space enter ++
 Main timeline should remain in background for speedup

 Before Usable: